 With a worldwide sales record that tops 200 million books, you can’t argue with the fact that author Dan Brown is a very big deal indeed.
 And this, the fifth in his series of action-thrillers starring professor of symbology and iconology Robert Langdon stormed up the charts when it was released in late 2017.
 Origin opens in typically dramatic fashion with a shocking incident at the Guggenheim Museum in Bilbao, where Langdon has traveled in order to see the unveiling of something that will “change the face of science forever”.
 Forced to flee with the museum’s director Ambra Vidal, our hero hotfoots it to Barcelona on the trail of another perilous mystery.
 Fast-paced and far-fetched, it’s an undeniably fun read—so no surprise it's made our bestselling books list.

-The bestselling books in the literature genre from the past couple of years have become cult favorites and must-reads—and for good reason.
-Covering a huge assortment of topics, from the magical worlds of witchcraft and wizardry to the life of a 29-year-old social misfit, there's something for almost everyone here.
+Many of the bestselling books in the literary genre have become cult favorites for good reason.
+Covering a huge assortment of topics, from the magical worlds of witchcraft and wizardry, to the life of a 29-year-old social misfit, there's something for everyone.

 Go Set A Watchman by Harper Lee (released Jul 2015)

 The 1960 novel To Kill A Mockingbird is one of the great American classics and, until the year 2015, the only published work by its author Harper Lee.
 So, when reports of a new book began to circulate the reading world was unsurprisingly excited, and pre-orders for Go Set A Watchman were the highest since the final Harry Potter book was released.
 Touted as a sequel to its famous predecessor, the book was actually written first, and features Mockingbird’s young Scout as an adult woman struggling against the tides of racial injustice, societal constraints, and her feelings towards her lawyer father Atticus.

 Normal People by Sally Rooney (released August 2018)